uptoratlen/gsArchivPDFDownloader/README.md

 * It will only download a fraction of the edition like a sample.
   You may not enter in gs.json the right credentials

+* After a Job, somtimes file remain in the top download folder?
+  This should not happen.
+Will be adressed in of of the next versions

 * Hell, why you use simple sleeps?
   ...one time effort...lazy?...eh...I guess you are right, but it worked for me.....sorry.
 And I tried some limited conditional waits...